NERDS-PROJECTS/ENRICH-Electromyogram-CoNtRolled-ProsthetIC-Hand-/README.md

 Hand prostheses should provide functional replacements of lost hands.
 Yet current prosthetic hands often are not intuitive to control and easy to use by amputees.
 Commercially available prostheses are usually controlled based on EMG signals triggered by the user to perform grasping tasks.
 Such EMG-based control requires long training and depends heavily on the robustness of the EMG signals.
 Rather than EMG based Prosthetic hands, the possible upgradation can be on hands with multi-modal sensors and camera or in the newest versions a distance sensor and IMU (Inertial Measurement Unit) on fingers which could correspond to different objects and accordingly create a grasp type on initiating with the EMG signals.
 The future goal is to develop prosthetic hands with semi-autonomous grasping abilities that lead to more intuitive control by the user.
 The developed prostheses would provide intelligent mechatronics including adaptive actuation, multi-modal sensing and on-board computing resources to enable autonomous and intuitive control.
 The hands are scalable in size and based on an underactuated mechanism which allows the adaptation of grasps to the shape of arbitrary objects.
 A resource-aware embedded system for in-hand processing of sensory data and control is included in the palm of each hand.
 To provide support for the user performing diverse activities of daily living (ADL), as for example food preparation, housekeeping or tool use amongst others, a prosthesis has to be reliable and versatile in terms of its grasping capabilities, i.e., it should be able to successfully perform a wide variety of ADLs.
 The user expects their prosthesis to be effortless and intuitive despite the inherent complexity of the mechatronics and control.
 The pivotal point of our hand development is therefore to endow prosthetic hands with intelligent grasping capabilities to support intuitiveness-of-use and to reduce the cognitive burden of the user.
 Talking about ENRICH, at this point of time, it is equipped with only one grasp type, i.e., power grasp.
 The further improvement includes incorporating precision grasp type into the prosthetic hand.
 Again, addition of the data logger circuit will help in real time data acquisition which will then be used to further improvement.

 References-

 [1] Kakoty, N.M., Kaiborta, M. and Hazarika, S.M., 2012.
 Electromyographic grasp recognition for a five fingered robotic hand.
 Int.
 J. Robot.
 Autom, 2, pp.1-10.

 [2] Joshi, D., Atreya, S., Arora, A.S. and Anand, S., 2009.
 Trends in EMG based prosthetic hand development: a review.
 Indian Journal of Biomechanics, pp.228-232.

 [3] Antfolk, C., Cipriani, C., Controzzi, M., Carrozza, M.C., Lundborg, G., Rosén, B. and Sebelius, F., 2010.
 Using EMG for real-time prediction of joint angles to control a prosthetic hand equipped with a sensory feedback system.
 Journal of Medical and Biological Engineering, 30(6), pp.399-406.

+[4] Juan Pablo S. Sola, Masudal, Haider Imtiaz, Ernetso Sola- Thomas, Designing a Prosthetic Hand as a College Freshman,2022 Conference paper ResearchGate

-[4] Fajardo, J., Ferman, V., Cardona, D., Maldonado, G., Lemus, A. and Rohmer, E., 2020.
+[5] Fajardo, J., Ferman, V., Cardona, D., Maldonado, G., Lemus, A. and Rohmer, E., 2020.
 Galileo hand: An anthropomorphic and affordable upper-limb prosthesis.
 IEEE access, 8, pp.81365-81377.

-[5] Sánchez-Velasco, L.E., Arias-Montiel, M., Guzmán-Ramírez, E. and Lugo-González, E., 2020.
+[6] Sánchez-Velasco, L.E., Arias-Montiel, M., Guzmán-Ramírez, E. and Lugo-González, E., 2020.
 A low-cost emg-controlled anthropomorphic robotic hand for power and precision grasp.
 Biocybernetics and Biomedical Engineering, 40(1), pp.221-237.

+[7] Abarca, V.E., Flores, K.M. and Elías, D., 2019, April.
+The octa hand: An affordable multi-grasping 3d-printed robotic prosthesis for transradial amputees.
+In 2019 5th International Conference on Control, Automation and Robotics (ICCAR) (pp. 92-97).
+IEEE.

+[8] Zhou, H., Mohammadi, A., Oetomo, D. and Alici, G., 2019.
+A novel monolithic soft robotic thumb for an anthropomorphic prosthetic hand.
+IEEE Robotics and Automation Letters, 4(2), pp.602-609.

+[9] Atasoy, A., Toptaş, E., Kuchimov, S., Gulfize, S., Turpcu, M., Kaplanoglu, E., Güçlü, B. and Özkan, M., 2018, August.
+Biomechanical design of an anthropomorphic prosthetic hand.
+In 2018 7th IEEE International Conference on Biomedical Robotics and Biomechatronics (Biorob) (pp. 732-736).
+IEEE.

+[10] TowerPro (2014).
+MG958 - TowerPro. [online] Available at:    www.towerpro.com.tw/product/mg958/ [Accessed 26 Jul.
+2022].

+[11] ESP32 (2022).
+ESP32 Series Datasheet. [online] Available at: www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf [Accessed 27 July 2022].

+[12] ESP8266EX (2022).
+ESP8266EX Datasheet. [online] Available at: https://espressif.com/sites/default/files/documentation/0a-esp8266ex_datasheet_en.pdf [Accessed 27 July 2022].